 The new law applies to any employee who works in Spokane for 240 hours or more in a given year.
 This includes temporary workers who meet that requirement.
 All employers with at least 1 employee, are required to provide sick time.
 Employees will be awarded 1 hours of sick time for every 30 hours worked.
 Companies can decide whether they are going to accrue this sick time on a calendar year or on a fiscal year, but are required to disclose which year it is in the employee handbook.

 Excluded employees include any seasonal or domestic worker.
 Excluded employees also include family members of business owners.
 Any business with a single owner, including the spouse, with zero employees, is excluded.
 As are US Government employees, Washington State employees, any other city, county or government employee, and any federally-recognized Indian Tribe employee.
 Workers in the building trades and work-study employees are also specifically excluded.

 Allowable uses for Sick and Safe Leave

-The new earned sick and safe leave ordinance provides not only for sick leave, but also provides for safe time off for employees.
+The new earned sick and safe leave ordinance provides not only for sick leave but also provides for safe time off for employees.
 Paid sick and safe time leave (PSSL) includes any time spent for the care of physical or mental illness, injury or health condition.
-That includes health, appointments, sickness, etc. Safe time include issues that arise as a public health issue, mainly when a health official closes the employee’s place of work, or the the school of an employee’s child to the public for health issue.
+That includes health, appointments, sickness, etc. Safe time includes issues that arise as a public health issue, mainly when a health official closes the employee’s place of work or the school of an employee’s child to the public for a health issue.
 Domestic violence, sexual assault, and stalking victims are also granted safe time through the law to seek redress, healing and safety planning.
 It also includes seeking legal and law enforcement assistance from domestic violence.
 Lastly, sick leave can also be used for bereavement.